SharedStake/SIPs/Readme.md

 - **Approved** - a SIP that has been accepted for implementation by the SharedStake community.
 - **Implemented** - a SIP that has been released to mainnet.
 - **Rejected** - a SIP that has been rejected.
-- **Withdrawn** - a SIP that has been withdrawn by the author(s).
+- **Withdrawn** - a SIP that has been withdrawn by the Author(s).
-- **Deferred** - a SIP that is pending another SIP/some other change that should be bundled with it together.
+- **Deferred** - a SIP that is pending another SIP/additional change that should be bundled with it.
-- **Moribund** - a SIP that was implemented but is now obsolete and requires no explicit replacement.
+- **Moribund** - a SIP that was implemented.
+It is now obsolete and requires no explicit replacement.

 ## Contributing